Code-Institute-Submissions/Marvel-Avengers/README.md

 and it shows the details of Marvel comic book characters between the time they joined the Avengers and April 30, 2015.

 I created this project from scratch based on the information provided from Code Institute for the School Donations project.
+1. Cleaning the data downloaded and save it as avengers-clean.csv
-1. Create the Python app required to server the database content to the web interface.
+2. Create the Python app required to server the database content to the web interface.
-2. Write the HTML required to display the dashboard.
+3. Write the HTML required to display the dashboard.
-3. Import the JavaScript libraries and write the code required to render the data to our dashboard elements.
+4. Import the JavaScript libraries and write the code required to render the data to our dashboard elements.
-4. Create core CSS used to style dashboard elements.
+5. Create core CSS used to style dashboard elements.
-5. Organise the presentation layer layout to display the data in a visually effective manner.
+6. Organise the presentation layer layout to display the data in a visually effective manner.
-6. Add functionality that provides a Dashboard tutorial, which targets each Dashboard element with an explanation of its purpose.
+7. Add functionality that provides a Dashboard tutorial, which targets each Dashboard element with an explanation of its purpose.

 ## Technology and Structure

 The technology used in this project is:
-- D3.js: A JavaScript based visualization engine, which will render interactive charts and graphs based on the data.
+- **D3.js**: A JavaScript based visualization engine, which will render interactive charts and graphs based on the data.
     D3 creates svg based charts which are passed into html div blocks.
-- Dc.js: A JavaScript based wrapper library for D3.js, which makes plotting the charts a lot easier.
+- **Dc.js**: A JavaScript based wrapper library for D3.js, which makes plotting the charts a lot easier.
-- Crossfilter.js: A JavaScript based data manipulation library that enables two way data binding.
+- **Crossfilter.js**: A JavaScript based data manipulation library that enables two way data binding.
-- Queue.js: An asynchronous helper library for JavaScript.
+- **Queue.js**: An asynchronous helper library for JavaScript.
-- Mongo DB: NoSQL Database used to convert and present our data in JSON format.
+- **Mongo DB**: NoSQL Database used to convert and present our data in JSON format.
-- Flask: A Python based  micro – framework  used to serve our data from the server to our web based interface.
+- **Flask**: A Python based  micro – framework  used to serve our data from the server to our web based interface.
-- Bootstrap: The most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.
+- **Bootstrap**: The most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.
-- keen.js: A dashboard template library. used in conjunction with keen.js to layout our dashboard elements.
+- **keen.js**: A dashboard template library. used in conjunction with keen.js to layout our dashboard elements.
-- queue.js: An asynchronous helper library for data ingestion involving multivariate datasets.
+- **queue.js**: An asynchronous helper library for data ingestion involving multivariate datasets.
-- intro.js: Assign an interactive tool tip to our graphs and display helpful information to the user who is going to use the dashboard.
+- **intro.js**: Assign an interactive tool tip to our graphs and display helpful information to the user who is going to use the dashboard.

 ### Internal Structure / Process